mkathia/nessus-lab/README.md

 # Project Overview
 This project is based on Josh Madakor's ["Nessus Tutorial"](https://www.youtube.com/watch?v=lT6Px9zJM3s&list=PLBGe27gFBzHTZ28rbovKBDczFyzQOGLS_&index=3).
 The goal of this project will be to improve our understanding of vulnerability scanning and vulnerability remediation.
 We will be using Nessus Essentials to scan a local virtual machine running the Windows 10 Enterprise operating system.
-We are going to run credentialed scans to discover vulnerabilities, remediate remediate them, and finally rescan to verify.
+We are going to run credentialed scans to discover vulnerabilities, remediate them, and finally rescan to verify.

 # Setup